webrecorder/specs/README.md

 index to search the compressed index.
 This allows the CDX index to scale to considerably larger datasets.
 This index format is in use by Internet Archive's Wayback Machine and CommonCrawl.

-Starting with WACZ 1.1, the index entry for each compressed CDX block also includes a `digest` for the block.
+Starting with WACZ 1.1, the index entry for each compressed CDX block also includes a `digest` field indicating the hash/digest of each block.

 More Info: https://pywb.readthedocs.io/en/latest/manual/indexing.html#zipnum-sharded-index)